Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: The related work

-In the past two decades, a number of CS reconstruction algorithms have been developed, including basis pursuit \cite{BP}, orthogonal matching pursuit \cite{OMP}, and the latest iteration-based Damp algorithm \cite{Damp}.
-Although these algorithms enjoy solid mathematical foundations, they usually need long reconstructing time due to high computational complexity.
+In the past two decades, a number of CS reconstruction algorithms have been developed, including basis pursuit \cite{BP}, matching pursuit \cite{OMP}, group-based sparse representation GSR algorithm \cite{GSR}, nonlocal low-rank regularization algorithm \cite{dong2014compressive}, and the latest iteration-based DAMP algorithm \cite{Damp}.
+The authors in \cite{zhu2018on} propose a collaborative CS approach to share the same sampling matrix.
+Multi-level residual approach and multiple regulation constraints in the recovery process are exploited in \cite{MTAP, chen2017compressive}.
+Those traditional CS algorithms enjoy solid mathematical foundations, however, they usually need long reconstructing time due to high computational complexity.